 The rule that the advocate is not deemed to have accepted that which he or she does not challenge is now firmly entrenched in international arbitration.
 That said, out of an abundance of caution it is prudent to ensure that this understanding is recorded formally by the tribunal in one of its early procedural orders or directions if not in terms of reference or such other document that may come to record the applicable rules or procedures.

-While Younger acknowledged that commandments were overlapping and there were only 10 inasmuch as was necessary to arrive at a solidly round figure and, one suspects, to derive Biblical resonance.
-For example, in addition to the 10 Commandments Younger believed that cross-examination should be limited to just three points, but he did not make this a commandment.
+While Younger acknowledged that the Commandments were overlapping and that there were only 10 inasmuch as was necessary to arrive at a solidly round figure and, one suspects, to derive biblical resonance.
+For example, in addition to the 10 Commandments, Younger believed that cross-examination should be limited to just three points, but he did not make this a Commandment.

 IBA Rules on the Taking of Evidence in International Arbitration (2010), Article 8: ‘The Arbitral Tribunal shall at all times have complete control over the Evidentiary Hearing.
 The Arbitral Tribunal may limit or exclude any question to, answer by or appearance of a witness if it considers such question, answer, or appearance to be irrelevant, immaterial, burdensome, duplicative, or covered by a reason for objection.’

-See R. D. Kent, ‘An Introduction to Cross-Examining Witnesses in International Arbitration’, Apr.
-2006, Vol. 3 issue 2, Transnational Dispute Management, fn 6.
+See R D Kent, ‘An Introduction to Cross-Examining Witnesses in International Arbitration’, April 2006, Transnational Dispute Management, Volume 3, issue 2, fn 6.

-I. Younger, ‘A Letter in Which Cicero Lays Down the Ten Commandments of Cross-Examination’, 3 Litigation, No. 2 at 18 (Winter 1977).
+I Younger, ‘A Letter in Which Cicero Lays Down the Ten Commandments of Cross-Examination’, Litigation, Volume 3 (Winter 1977), No. 2, at 18.